romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can tooling and workflows be effectively recommended to teams within an enterprise?
+Q: How can tooling and workflows be effectively recommended to teams within an enterprise?
 <details><summary>Show the answer</summary><p>

 - **By evaluating the team's specific needs, existing processes, and the potential impact of new tools on their workflow**